gladly-team/next-firebase-auth/README.md

 #### `withAuthUserSSR({ ...options })(getServerSidePropsFunc = ({ AuthUser }) => {})`

-Behaves nearly identically to `withAuthUserTokenSSR`, with one key difference: the `AuthUser` will not contain an ID token.
+Behaves nearly identically to `withUserTokenSSR`, with one key difference: the `AuthUser` will not contain an ID token.

 This method relies on authed user data from a cookie rather than verify or refresh a Firebase ID token.
 Consequently:

 - It does not provide an ID token on the server side.
 The `AuthUser` provided via context will resolve to null when you call `AuthUser.getIdToken()`.
-- It does not need to make a network request to refresh an expired ID token, so it will, on average, be faster than `withAuthUserTokenSSR`.
+- It does not need to make a network request to refresh an expired ID token, so it will, on average, be faster than `withUserTokenSSR`.
 - It does _not_ check for token revocation.
-If you need verification that the user's credentials haven't been revoked, you should always use `withAuthUserTokenSSR`.
+If you need verification that the user's credentials haven't been revoked, you should always use `withUserTokenSSR`.

 ⚠️ Do not use this when `cookies.signed` is set to `false`.
 Doing so is a potential security risk, because the authed user cookie values could be modified by the client.

-This takes the same options as `withAuthUserTokenSSR`.
+This takes the same options as `withUserTokenSSR`.

 #### `useAuthUser()`